What is KILT?

 How and when can I become a KILT Validator and how and when is that possible?

 If we change to Proof of Stake and you decide to become a validator, you spin up a validator node.
-You won’t be able to do this before Proof of Authority changes to Proof of Stake which is not planned before the end of 2020.
+You won’t be able to do this before Proof of Authority changes to Proof of Stake which is not planned before mid-2021.

 Is there a mobile wallet?